Leoleojames1/Divisor-Wave-Prime-Complex-Analysis/README.md

 https://docs.google.com/document/d/1EqDpk-XiKePku2qzsUmaPO4Ejpdq4HKg/edit

-and want to see my previous work on tetrahedral famalies from 2017 you can find that here:
+and want to see my previous work on tetrahedral families from 2017 you can find that here:

 https://oeis.org/A287324